Aziz Ansari’s "Master of None" Achieves Mastery at Last

 That widescreen remains in the second season, but with it comes a quantum leap in visual and narrative ingenuity.
 For this previous Master of None agnostic, it's rather staggering to behold.
 You can sense the new stylistic playfulness immediately in the season's first episode, "The Thief."
 Drawing inspiration primarily from Vittorio De Sica's 1948 classic, Bicycle Thieves, Ansari, who co-wrote and directed the episode, shoots in black-and-white while affectionately borrowing plot points and even a music cue from that neorealist landmark.

-That’s only the tip of the iceberg.
-“First Date” turns eight of Dev’s dating-app-procured first dates into a whirligig in which all eight are intercut together in parallel narrative tracks.
-Even more exhilaratingly inventive is “New York, I Love You,” which adopts a free-floating episodic structure inspired by, of all films, Luis Buñuel’s 1974 surrealist comedy, The Phantom of Liberty.
+That's only the tip of the iceberg.
+"First Date" turns eight dating-app-procured encounters into a whirligig in which all are intercut along parallel narrative tracks.
+Even more exhilaratingly inventive is "New York, I Love You," which adopts a free-floating episodic structure inspired by, of all films, Luis Buñuel's 1974 surrealist comedy, The Phantom of Liberty.
 Visually, too, the directors take more chances.
-One of the season’s most memorable formal gambits comes in the daringly extended single take that closes out the Eric Wareheim–directed “The Dinner Party,” with the camera trapping us in the back of a taxicab as Dev anguishes on his way home over his yearning for the already-attached Francesca (Alessandra Mastronardi), who is visiting from Italy, where they first met.
+One of the season's most memorable formal gambits comes in the daringly extended single take that closes out the Eric Wareheim–directed "The Dinner Party," with the camera trapping us in the back of a taxicab as Ansari's Dev anguishes on his way home over his yearning for the already attached Francesca (Alessandra Mastronardi), who is visiting from Italy, where they met.

-Dev’s forbidden attraction to Francesca drives much of the season’s plot, in addition to his own continuing professional struggles.
+Dev's forbidden attraction to Francesca drives much of the season's plot, as do his continuing professional struggles.
 Meanwhile, even the supporting characters seem fuller and richer in this round of episodes.
-“Token white guy” Arnold (Wareheim) works through his own lingering feelings for an ex-girlfriend at her wedding to a much-shorter Arnold look-alike in the Italian countryside in “Le Nozze”; he eventually becomes something of a romantic coach for Dev as he wrestles with his feelings for Francesca.
-And Denise (Lena Waithe) gets a showcase of her own in “Thanksgiving” (which Waithe co-wrote), which charts, over the course of various Thanksgiving dinners, both her process of coming out to her mother, Catherine (Angela Bassett), and her mother’s extremely cautious and gradual acceptance of her daughter’s lesbianism.
+"Token white guy" Arnold (Wareheim) works through his own lingering feelings for an ex- girlfriend at her wedding to a much shorter Arnold look-alike in the Italian countryside in "Le Nozze"; he eventually becomes something of a romantic coach for Dev as he wrestles with his feelings for Francesca.
+And Lena Waithe's Denise gets a showcase of her own in "Thanksgiving," which Waithe co-wrote and which charts, over the course of various Thanksgiving dinners, both her process of coming out to her mother, Catherine (Angela Bassett), and her mother's extremely cautious and gradual acceptance of her daughter's lesbianism.

 That episode in particular encapsulates the triumph of this drastically improved Master of None.
 If even the best episodes of the first season played like little more than glorified extensions of Ansari's stand-up comedy, the series now finds Ansari and Yang more successfully balancing topical hot-button issue-mongering with specific, character-based drama.
 As a result, the moment when Catherine seems to at long last make peace with Denise's sexual orientation is made infinitely more moving, couched as it is in the specifics of Denise's love life, with her mother finally warming to her daughter's girlfriend, Michelle (Ebony Obsidian) — especially after the disaster of her preceding love interest, the hilariously vain and dim Nikki (Erica Mena).